 Board a longboat from Krabi or Ao Nang to start your picturesque adventure.
 You’ll feel like you’re in a postcard, whether you’re climbing the limestone cliffs or kayaking between them, or hiking to a spot overlooking the beach and jungle below.

-How to get there: Island Hopping and Diving
+How to get there: Marine and Rainforest Conservation in Thailand

 7. Chefchaouen, Morocco

 Take the bus from Tangier or Fes into the high Rif Mountains, Africa’s northernmost mountain range to marvel at one of the continent’s interesting cities—inside and outside its walls.
 Get lost in the maze-like streets in the city’s medina, marveling at the different hues of the blue-washed buildings.
 Or venture into the mountains to find the beautiful Cascades d’Akchour waterfall.